malapashish/malapashish/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I'm currently learning React-Redux and Firebase;
+- 👨🏻‍💻 I'm currently learning Firebase;
 - 💬 Ask me about anything, I'm happy to help;
 - 📝 I regulary write articles on [Dev.TO](https://dev.to/malapashish);